gostdlib/ops/README.md

-# signalling
+# Ops
-Packages for sending signals
+Packages for dealing with various operational issues, such as retrying function calls.